mjdamgaard/UP-Web-Project/README_longer_version.md

 of the user who states the statement, and with a rating value running from 0 to 10 (in small steps of 10 divided by 65535) which denotes the degree to which the user deems the statement to be true, like when answering a survey.
-A rating value of five thus means a neutral degree; meaning that the statement is deemed neither to be particularly true/fitting for the subject nor false/unfitting.
+A rating value of 5 thus signifies a neutral degree, meaning that the statement is deemed neither to be particularly true/fitting for the subject nor false/unfitting.
 A rating value towards 0 then of course means 'very false/unfitting' and a rating value towards 10 means 'very true/fitting.'